 In both Michaelmas and Hilary terms, you will be expected to undertake at least six hours of reading, preparation or follow-up work for each module per week.
 One day per week will be available for extended reading, individual project study, workshops and attending seminars elsewhere in the University.

-During Trinity term, most of your time will be devoted to undertaking the reading, data collection, analysis, and writing up of your thesis research.
+During Trinity term, and the summer period, you will be devoted to undertaking the reading, data collection, analysis, and writing up of your thesis research.

 COMPULSORY MODULES